fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 self-sync bytes at a minimum, though strictly speaking only 4 are required to achieve bit synchronization.

-The first 12 bytes in the 524-byte sector are "tag" bytes, used by the original Macintosh MFS filesystem to hold data used by disk recovery applications.
+The first 12 bytes in the 524-byte sector are "tag" bytes, which were used by the Lisa OS to hold filesystem structures, and later used by the Macintosh MFS filesystem to hold redundant data that could be used by disk recovery applications.
 These bytes are also available to HFS, but they don't appear to be used there, presumably because HFS was used on a wider range of disk devices and couldn't rely on the presence of the tags.

 The 24-bit checksum on the data area is calculated with a fairly complicated algorithm.
 The AppleDisk 3.5" driver for GS/OS has a text string indicating that the software is protected